6 Ways that Notion Can Help Monitor Elderly Parents in the Home

 This is another area where Notion can help!

-By placing a Notion sensor next to your parents’ smoke or carbon monoxide alarms, you’ll receive an alert to your smartphone the moment they go off so you can take swift action.
+By placing a Notion sensor next to your parents’ smoke or carbon monoxide alarms, you’ll receive an alert to your smartphone when they go off so you can take swift action.

 Thanks for reading!
 We hope you enjoyed our tips on how Notion products and services can help you monitor your elderly loved ones and keep them safe!